OASIS-learn-study/minecraft-storeys-maker/docs/testing.md

 1. `/new`
 1. Verify [`test.js`](../minecraft-server-test-data/config/storeys-web/new-scripts/test.js) happened as expected
+1. _TODO Walk to the cacti and jump on top and make sure a "you jumped!" is shown as title
 1. Edit `test.js` to change `m.title("Hello");` to `m.title("hello, world");`
 1. `/new`
 1. Verify title shown changed